 See-Saw Films, the sister production company of Transmission Films, was formed in 2008 by Academy Award® winning producers Emile Sherman and Iain Canning.

-Founded in London and Sydney in 2008 in partnership with Richard Payten and Andrew Mackie, See-Saw Films produced Oscar® winning film The King'S Speech (dir.
+Founded in London and Sydney in 2008 in partnership with Richard Payten and Andrew Mackie, See-Saw Films produced Oscar® winning film The King's Speech (dir.
 Tom Hooper, 2011), Robyn Davidson’s iconic Australian story Tracks (dir.
-John Curran, 2013) starring Mia Wasikowska, Steve McQueen’s haunting feature Shame (2012) and Emmy® award winning TV series Top Of The Lake (dir.
+John Curran, 2013) starring Mia Wasikowska, Steve McQueen’s haunting feature Shame (2012), Oscar® nominated and box office hit Lion (dir.
+Garth Davis 2017), and Emmy® award winning TV series Top Of The Lake (dir.
 Jane Campion & Garth Davis, 2013).

 Emile Sherman is one of Australia’s leading producers whose films include Berlin Competition film Candy, starring Heath Ledger, Geoffrey Rush and Abbie Cornish; Toronto Fipresci Prize winning film Disgrace, starring John Malkovich; award-winning stop motion animation film $9.99; and, as co-executive producer, Golden Globe® nominated Rabbit Proof Fence.
 Emile was the recipient of the Independent Producer of the Year Award at the 2009 Screen Producers Association of Australia Conference.